karatelabs/karate/README.md

 * Embedded JavaScript engine that allows you to build a library of [re-usable functions](#calling-javascript-functions) that suit your specific environment or organization
 * Re-use of payload-data and user-defined functions across tests is [so easy](#reading-files) - that it becomes a natural habit for the test-developer
 * Built-in support for [switching configuration](#switching-the-environment) across different environments (e.g. dev, QA, pre-prod)
-* Support for [data-driven tests](#data-driven-tests) and being able to [tag or group](#cucumber-tags) tests is built-in, no need to rely on TestNG or JUnit
+* Support for [data-driven tests](#data-driven-tests) and being able to [tag or group](#cucumber-tags) tests is built-in, no need to rely on an external framework
-* Standard Java / Maven project structure, and [seamless integration](#command-line) into CI / CD pipelines - with both JUnit and TestNG being supported
+* Standard Java / Maven project structure, and [seamless integration](#command-line) into CI / CD pipelines - and support for JUnit
 * Support for multi-threaded [parallel execution](#parallel-execution), which is a huge time-saver, especially for HTTP integration tests
 * Built-in [test-reports](#test-reports) powered by Cucumber-JVM with the option of using third-party (open-source) maven-plugins for even [better-looking reports](karate-demo#example-report)
 * Reports include HTTP request and response [logs in-line](#test-reports), which makes [troubleshooting](https://twitter.com/KarateDSL/status/899671441221623809) and [debugging a test](https://twitter.com/KarateDSL/status/935029435140489216) a lot easier